MakiOmar/WooCommerce-by-Laravel/README.md

    - Check network connectivity
    - Ensure proper permissions
    - Verify SSL configuration if using

+   If you see the error "Unsupported driver [http]", check that:
+   - The `driver` is set to `mysql` in your database configuration
+   - Your `.env` file has the correct database connection settings
+   - You've cleared the configuration cache:
+     ```bash
+     php artisan config:clear
+     php artisan cache:clear
+     ```

 2. **Performance Issues**:
    - Enable caching